Apply fa fa-search

 Overview

-The MA in Documentary and Factual will give you the skills and understanding needed to work as a director and/or producer in today’s factual content industries.
+MA Documentary and Factual will give you the skills and understanding needed to work as a director and/or producer in today’s factual content industries.

-Specific topics include finding and developing ideas, research and access to contributors, creating stories, and pitching ideas.
+Specific topics include finding and developing ideas, researching protagonists, learning interview techniques, research and access to contributors, creating stories, and pitching ideas.
 You will learn about production roles and develop skills in documentary editing, sound recording, and camerawork.
-Throughout the course, you will explore funding strategies and potential audiences, and be immersed in productions where you can try out a range of skills.
+Throughout this degree, you will explore funding strategies and potential audiences, and be immersed in productions where you can try out a range of skills.

 Course-Why-Take-the-Course-MA-Documentary-and-Factual-Berlin-MetFilm-School